-The process of going through a publishing company involves a series of compromises as they mold your product to the lowest common denominator.
-Their job is to make as much money as they can which means reaching the biggest audience they can by rounding off the distinctive edges of your creation.
+The process of going through a publishing company involves a series of compromises as they mold your product into the lowest common denominator.
+Their job is to make as much money as they can, which means reaching the biggest audience they can by rounding off the distinctive edges of your creation.

-The benefit of self publishing is that it allows you to control the vision of your book, small group series or manuscript from beginning to end.
+The benefit of self-publishing is that it allows you to control the vision of your book, small-group series or manuscript from beginning to end.
 You can create the cover art, the content flow, the length or any other factor.
-If these things seem overwhelming, don’t worry – Equip has all the things you need to do the job well.
+If these things seem overwhelming, don’t worry: Equip Press has all the things you need to do the job well.

 2. HIGHER ROYALTIES

-The average royalties you receive from a traditional publisher is 15-20% of the net profit; however, with self publishing your take is much higher.
-Self publishing through Amazon or Barnes and Noble will get you somewhere between 55-75% of the profits with little to no upfront costs.
-Some self publishing options are all upfront overhead meaning the amount of money you’ll make is directly connected to how many books you sell.
+The average royalties you receive from a traditional publisher is 15-20% of the net profit after any advance is earned out (which means you may never see a single royalty if your book sales aren’t good enough to cover the advance).
+However, with self-publishing, your take is much higher.
+Self-publishing through Amazon or Barnes and Noble will get you somewhere between 55-75% of the profits with little to no upfront costs.
+Some self-publishing options are all upfront overhead, meaning the amount of money you’ll make is directly connected to how many books you sell.

-Regardless of which route you choose, you’ll easily make more per copy with Equip Press than you would via the traditional publishing route.
+Regardless of which route you choose, you’ll easily make more per copy with Equip Press than you would via a traditional publishing route.

 3. LONGER SHELF LIFE

-The challenge of this – of course – is that the book’s sales are dependent on your built-in platform/audience; however, with fewer people shopping at traditional bookstores and e-books gaining in popularity, this isn’t as big of a loss as it seems.
+The challenge of this – of course – is that the book’s sales are dependent on your built-in platform or audience.
+However, with fewer people shopping at traditional bookstores and e-books gaining in popularity, this isn’t as big of a loss as it seems.